PortGuard vs ManageEngine Device Control Plus: Which USB Control Tool Is Right for You?

 1. No Servers to Deploy or Maintain

 Device Control Plus requires a Windows Server to host the ManageEngine web console and a database backend (SQL Server or PostgreSQL).
 You need to allocate server resources, manage backups, apply patches to the management server, and troubleshoot connectivity between agents and that server.
+For smaller IT teams, that infrastructure overhead is hard to justify for a single-purpose tool.

 PortGuard eliminates all of that.
 It's a fully managed SaaS platform.
 You sign up, install a lightweight agent on your Windows endpoints, and manage everything from a web console hosted for you.
 No servers, no databases, no infrastructure overhead.
+Your team stays focused on security policy, not server maintenance.

 2. Real-Time Policy Enforcement

 PortGuard uses MQTT-based push to deliver policy changes to every endpoint in under one second.
 When a security incident requires you to lock down USB access immediately, that real-time response matters.
 There's no waiting, no hoping agents check in soon enough.
+Policy changes are enforced fleet-wide almost instantly.

-3. Simpler Administration for Smaller Teams
+3. Simpler Administration for Lean Teams

 4. Built for MSPs from Day One